ionic-team/stencil-site/docs/guides/publishing.md

 ## Use Cases

-For using Stencil components in other projects there are two important output targets necessary: [`dist`](../output-targets/distribution.md) and [`dist-custom-elements`](../output-targets/custom-elements.md).
+To use your Stencil components in other projects, there are two different output targets to consider: [`dist`](../output-targets/dist.md) and [`dist-custom-elements`](../output-targets/custom-elements.md).
 Both export your components for different use cases.
-Luckily, all builds can be generated at the same time, using the same source code, and shipped in the same distribution.
+Luckily, both can be generated at the same time, using the same source code, and shipped in the same distribution.
 It would be up to the consumer of your component library to decide which build to use.

 ### Lazy Loading

-If you prefer to have your components automatically loaded when used in your application, we recommend to enable the [`dist`](../output-targets/distribution.md) output target.
+If you prefer to have your components automatically loaded when used in your application, we recommend to enable the [`dist`](../output-targets/dist.md) output target.
 The bundle gives you a small entry file that registers all your components and only loads the full component logic when it gets rendered in your application.
 It doesn't matter if the actual application is written in HTML or created with vanilla JavaScript, jQuery, React, etc.

 Your users can import your component library, e.g. called `my-design-system`, either via a `script` tag: